2023 Farm Bill Hemp Changes CBD, Delta 8, Delta 9 THC and more?

 With a clear regulatory pathway for CBD by the U.S. Food and Drug Administration, the economic pressure for the ongoing product shit will be relieved.
 This clear policy will guarantee that harmful hemp materials containing psychoactive compounds do not find their way into the market.

 Hemp Regulations Crush Small Business?

-Based on the report issued after the hearing, in the next few months, congress will be taking steps to incorporate CBD regulatory policies into the 2023 Farm Bill hemp priorities are at risk.
+Based on the report issued after the hearing, in the next few months, congress will be taking steps to incorporate CBD regulatory policies into the 2023 Farm Bill; hemp priorities are at risk.
 This will regulate all non-toxic compounds derived from hemp as dietary supplements.
-In addition to this, Rep Chellie Pingree would be making similar provisions in his proposed Hemp Advancement Act.
+In addition, Rep Chellie Pingree would make similar provisions in his proposed Hemp Advancement Act.